ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 ## What problem does it solve?

-I found a very important aspect missing from nearly all CI offerings: **local reproducibility**.
+An important aspect missing from nearly all CI offerings is **local reproducibility**: builds pass on your local machine but fail in CI.
+This is challenging to debug and makes it slow to iterate on changes.

 The first time I can remember being frustrated with a CI job was the first time I encountered a failing one.
 Like many others, my first experience with CI was with [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)).